Enbridge shuts crude pipeline due to protest at valve site

-CALGARY, Alberta Dec 7 Enbridge Inc shut down its 300,000 barrel per day Line 9 crude oil pipeline on Monday after three protesters locked themselves to equipment at a valve site in Quebec, a company spokesman said.

 Enbridge spokesman Graham White said the protesters broke into a fenced site about 80 kilometres (50 miles) west of Montreal at around 8 a.m.
-EST (1300 GMT) by cutting the locks, then tampered with a pipeline valve and locked themselves to the equipment.
+ET by cutting the locks, then tampered with a pipeline valve and locked themselves to the equipment.

 Enbridge shut the pipeline, which runs from Sarnia, Ontario, to Montreal, Quebec, as a precaution and the protesters were removed by police.